From the desk of David Utke

 The interface is a bit more basic than the others, and their deliverability requires you to be very strict with your list quality.
 But Sender in my opinion has now dethroned Mailer Lite as the free plan king.

-If you have a massive list but
+If you have a massive list that you don’t email frequently

-Brevo by a mile is your choice.
+Brevo is your choice.

 You can store 100,000+ contact list on their free plan.